zachleat/zachleat.com/web/_posts/2018-12-22-dont-stop-learning.md

 titleOverride: Don’t Stop Learning F̵r̵a̵m̵e̵w̵o̵r̵k̵s̵
 permalink: /dont-stop-learning/
 ---
 A few days ago, I read [an article](https://sizovs.net/2018/12/17/stop-learning-frameworks/).
 I liked it.
 I [shared it on Twitter](https://twitter.com/zachleat/status/1074776108422307840).
+Some of the feedback to it was pretty negative.
+This post is a response to that feedback.

-I didn’t agree with everything in the blog post.
-In my experience if total agreement were a prerequisite to tweet, I would share zero things on Twitter (don’t get your hopes up 😇).
+First and foremost, I should say that I didn’t agree with everything in the blog post.
+If total agreement were a prerequisite to tweet, I would share zero things on Twitter (don’t get your hopes up 😇).

 > More fundamentals!
 Less frameworks!<br><br>Skills with long shelf lives (unordered):<br><br>* HTML<br>* CSS<br>* JavaScript<br>* Progressive Enhancement<br>* Accessibility<br>* Typography<br>* Usability<br>* Design<br>* Clean Code and writing Testable Code<br><br>Lots of gold here: <a href="https://sizovs.net/2018/12/17/stop-learning-frameworks/">https://sizovs.net/2018/12/17/stop-learning-frameworks/</a><br><br>via <a href="https://twitter.com/nicknisi">@nicknisi</a>
 > <br><a href="https://twitter.com/zachleat/status/1074776108422307840">December 17, 2018</a>